Wwz-520/PVTree-Net/README.md

 - Follow the licenses and terms of the original datasets.
 - Match the revised masks with the corresponding original cases.
 - Cite both the original datasets and the PVTree-Net project when using these annotations.
+Although the masks were manually reviewed and corrected, they remain research annotations and should not be regarded as clinical ground truth for diagnosis or treatment planning.

+## Disclaimer

+This project is intended for research use only.
+It is not a medical device and must not be used for clinical diagnosis, treatment planning, or patient-management decisions.